panthavma/castagne/docs/getting-started/first-character.md

 `Anim` will play a previously set animation using Godot's animation player node.
 Baston has already a few of them available for us, so we'll use this one.

 > If you are using sprites, at the moment it's a bit trickier, and you'll use the Sprite function.
-Let's conitinue with models.
+Let's continue with models.

 Now, last part.
 We'll add our hitbox, so that the attack may hit.
 We however don't want it to be active all the time, so we'll use a branch!